IttoHaru/IttoHaru/README.md

 - 🎮 My hobbies are: gaming, 3D printing, 3D design and all technologies around it

 ## Currecnt projects
-- E3D V6 all metal hotend for Ender 3
+- E3D V6 all metal hotend 3D printed mount for Ender 3
 - Custom MC crafts and furnace recipies for SMP (game life improvements)
--
+- Personal web using bootstrap (school project)

 ## Stats
 <a href="https://github.com/IttoHaru">